-Climatic impact-drivers changing in a globally coherent way: For the sake of conciseness, assessments pertaining to ocean acidity and the 'Other' CID type in Sections 12.2 and 12.3 are not provided per region in Sections 12.4.1-12.4.9 but are summarized here, given the globally coherent way in which they change.
+Climatic impact-drivers changing in a globally coherent way: For the sake of conciseness, assessments pertaining to ocean acidity and the 'Other' CID type in 12.2 and 12.3 are not provided per region in Sections 12.4.1-9 but are summarised here given the globally coherent way in which they change.

-Ocean acidity: Observations show increasing ocean acidification (robust evidence, high agreement), and it is virtually certain that future ocean acidification will increase given future increases in greenhouse gases (Section 5.4).
-Areas below calcium carbonate saturation thresholds expanded from the 1990s to 2010 and Meredith et al. (2019) indicated that both the Southern and Arctic Oceans will experience year-round under-saturation conditions by 2100 under RCP8.5.
-The vertical level of the aragonite saturation horizon off the Pacific coast of North America has risen towards the surface by 30-50 m since pre-industrial times (Mathis et al., 2015b; Feely et al., 2016).
-In a study of US coastlines, Ekstrom et al. (2015) mapped out the projected year when aragonite saturation state drops below 1.5 (a sublethal threshold for bivalve mollusc larvae), finding hazardous conditions before 2030 from northern Oregon to Alaska and before 2100 for the Pacific coast and Atlantic coastline north of New Jersey.
-Mathis et al. (2015a) found that surface waters in the Beaufort Sea have already dropped below aragonite saturation thresholds, projecting further declines and the Chukchi Sea also dropping below saturation by about 2030.
+Ocean acidity: Observations show increasing ocean acidification (robust evidence, high agreement), and it is virtually certain that future ocean acidification will increase given future increases in greenhouse gases (5.4).
+Areas below calcium carbonate saturation thresholds expanded from the 1990s-2010 and Meredith et al. (2019) indicated that both the Southern and Arctic Oceans will experience year-round under-saturation conditions by 2100 under RCP8.5.
+The vertical level of the aragonite saturation horizon off the Pacific coast of North America has risen toward the surface by 30-50 m since pre-industrial times (Mathis et al., 2015b; Feely et al., 2016).
+In a study of US coastlines, Ekstrom et al. (2015) mapped out the projected year when aragonite saturation state drops below 1.5 (a sublethal threshold for bivalve mollusk larvae), finding hazardous conditions before 2030 from northern Oregon to Alaska and before 2100 for the Pacific coast and Atlantic coastline north of New Jersey.
+Mathis et al. (2015a) found that surface waters in the Beaufort Sea have already dropped below aragonite saturation thresholds, projecting further declines and the Chukchi Sea also dropping below saturation by ~2030.

-Air pollution weather: The effect of climate change on air quality is assessed in Section 6.5 with limitations for local planning explained in Section 6.1.3, and only a brief summary is given here.
+for local planning explained in 6.1.3, and only a brief summary is given here.
 Section 6.5 notes that climate change will have a small burden on particulate matter (PM) pollution (medium confidence) while the main controlling factor in determining future concentrations will be future emissions policy for PM and their precursors (high confidence).
-Surface ozone is sensitive to temperature and water vapour changes, but future levels depend on precursor emissions.
-Although there is low confidence in precise regional changes (Section 6.5), climate change will generally introduce a surface ozone (O_3) penalty (increasing concentrations with increasing warming levels) over regions with high anthropogenic and/ or natural ozone precursor emissions, while in less polluted regions higher temperatures and humidity favour destruction of ozone (Schnell et al., 2016).
-There is low confidence in changes to future stagnation events given the lack of robust projections of related atmospheric conditions, such as future atmospheric blocking events (Sections 3.3.3 and 8.4.2).
+Surface ozone is sensitive to temperature and water vapor changes, but future levels depend on precursor emissions.
+Although there is low confidence in precise regional changes (Section 6.5), climate change will generally introduce a surface O3 penalty (increasing concentrations with increasing warming levels) over regions with high anthropogenic and/or natural ozone precursor emissions, while in less polluted regions higher temperatures and humidity favor destruction of ozone (Schnell et al., 2016).
+There is low confidence in changes to future stagnation events given the lack of robust projections of related atmospheric conditions, such as future atmospheric blocking events (Sections 3.3.3, 8.4.2).
 The response of regional air pollution to climate change will also be affected by other CIDs like fire weather, as well as by ecosystem responses such as shifts in emissions by vegetation (Fiore et al., 2015).
-Section 6.5 assessed medium confidence that climatedriven changes to meteorological conditions generally favour extreme air pollution episodes in heavily polluted environments, but noted strong regional and metric dependencies.
-Given the dominant influence of future air quality policies, uncertainties around stagnation or blocking events, and the potential contrasting regional changes of conditions favouring ozone and PM formation, accumulation and destruction, cells in Tables 12.3-12.11 for air pollution weather are marked as low confidence, and the reader is referred to Section 6.5 for further details.
+Section 6.5 assessed medium confidence that climate driven changes to meteorological conditions generally favor extreme air pollution episodes in heavily polluted environments, but noted strong regional and metric dependencies.
+Given the dominant influence of future air quality policies, uncertainties around stagnation or blocking events, and the potential contrasting regional changes of conditions favoring ozone and PM formation, accumulation and destruction, cells in Tables 12.3-12.11 for air pollution weather are marked as low confidence, and the reader is referred to Section 6.5 for further details.

-Atmospheric CO2 at surface: Observations show rising atmospheric CO2 concentrations at the surface over all Earth regions (robust evidence, high agreement) (Sections 2.2 and 5.1.1), and it is virtually certain that surface atmospheric CO2 concentrations will continue to increase without substantial changes to emissions (Section 5.4).
+Atmospheric CO2 at surface: Observations show rising atmospheric CO2 concentrations at the surface over all earth regions (robust evidence, high agreement) (Sections 2.2, 5.1.1), and it is virtually certain that surface atmospheric CO2 concentrations will continue to increase absent substantial changes to emissions (Section 5.4).